ManiPose: Manifold-Constrained Multi-Hypothesis 3D Human Pose Estimation: Experiments

-The \ours method presented in \cref{sec:method} is compatible with any backbone.
-Here, we chose to build on the MixSTE~\cite{zhang_mixste_2022} network for both the rotation and the segments\footnote{In a reduced scale.} modules.
-The details about our architecture and training can be found in the supp. material (\cref{app:implem-details}).
+\myparagraph{Implementation details.} \ours, as presented in \cref{sec:method}, is compatible with any backbone.
+Here, we chose to build on the MixSTE~\cite{zhang_mixste_2022} network for both the rotations and the segment modules (the latter in a reduced scale).
+Details about our architecture and training appear in \cref{app:implem-details}.